 If the blood test shows that you are a carrier, the baby’s father will be invited for a test.
 If he is also a carrier, your baby may inherit a disorder, may be a carrier, or may not be affected.
-There is a helpful diagram on page nine of the NHS leaflet Screening tests for you and your baby (PDF, 3MB).
-This explains the risks in more detail.
+There is a helpful diagram on page nine of the NHS leaflet Screening tests for you and your baby, which explains the risks in more detail.
 This leaflet is available in other languages, including Arabic and Greek.

 These tests early in your pregnancy give you the chance to talk to a counsellor and find out more about the disorders and the care available.
 If you want to, you can have another test to confirm whether your baby has one of the disorders (see amniocentesis and chorionic villus sampling).

-If the test shows that you are a carrier, there is a chance that other family members could be carriers too.
+If the test shows that you are a carrier, there is a chance that other family members could also be carriers.
 You may want to encourage them to ask for a test, especially if they are planning to have a baby.